chainer/chainer/docs/source/tutorial/glance.rst

 ~~~~~~~~~~
 .. image:: ../../image/glance/trainer-model.png

 Next, we need to define the neural network for inclusion in our model.
-For our mushrooms, we'll use two fully-connected, hidden layers between the input and output layers.
+For our mushrooms, we'll chain together two fully-connected, :class:`~chainer.links.Linear`, hidden layers between the input and output layers.

+As an activation function, we'll use standard Rectified Linear Units (:meth:`~chainer.functions.relu`).

 .. code-block:: python